kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/g_cons_utf8.md

 Only the consonants of the word occurrence are present: no vowel pointing and no other diacritical marks.

-**Hint:**
+# Hint
-It is difficult to enter Hebrew text.
+> It is difficult to enter Hebrew text.
 One of the handiest ways to get Hebrew text into a query is to copy and paste it from some other Hebrew text, e.g. from the [SHEBANQ](https://shebanq.ancient-data.org).

 You could try to copy and paste Hebrew text into a word processor, then remove all diacritics, and paste the result into